semlanik/qtprotobuf/README.md

 *PROTO_FILES* - List of .proto files that will be used in generation procedure

-*MULTI* - Enabled/disabled multi-files generation mode.
+*MULTI* - Enables/disables multi-files generation mode.
 In case if this property is set to TRUE generator will create pair of header/source files for each message

 **Note:** multi-files generation mode is defined as deprecated by QtProtobuf team, and might have poor support in future

+*QML* - Enables/disables QML code generation in protobuf classes.
+If set to TRUE qml related code for lists and qml registration to be generated.

 **Outcome:**